 Off the boat, I am dressed up in my shirt and pants at work with a local financial firm.
 Or out with my trusty bike for a spin around East Coast Park.
 And oh yeah, eating, cannot miss that.
 It is Singaporeans favourite pastime afterall….
 True story..

-Dan (Team Captain) convinced me to try paddling after we met at one of those social meet up events.
+The previous Team Captain convinced me to try dragonboating after we met at a meet up group when I arrived in Singapore in 2012.
 I was really nervous turning up to training on that first Saturday afternoon, but the nerves didn’t last long.
 Everyone was SO friendly and welcoming, it was hard not to like!
 There’s a great mix of people on the team of all ages and backgrounds.
 We even have some Aussie’s – it’s not ideal but they’re good paddlers so I don’t complain too much 😉

 The team is never far from my thoughts, seeing as my flat is home to the team kit.
 So if you’re looking to try something new, make new friends, and join the team.. don’t forget to get the t-shirt!